About the register

 Accounts

-First, register yourself as a natural person.
-If you are reporting on behalf of a firm, you have to add the firm under "Business you represent" in the "My settings menu".
+First, register yourself as a natural person by creating a private user account.
+If you are reporting on behalf of a firm, add the firm under "Business you represent" in the "My settings menu".
 After doing this, you can register positions and choose the firm as the position holder.
 You can register more than one firm.
+If the position holder is already registered, an existing reporting person for the company can add you as a new reporting person.

 Can multiple accounts register positions on behalf of the same firm?